USTA LOCAL REGULATIONS: WESTCHESTER & ROCKLAND COUNTIES

 5. All players must register through Tennis Link at www.tennislink.usta.com/leagues.
 All participating team members must be registered prior to playing in a match.
 If an unregistered player participates in a match, all point(s) won on that court shall be reversed.

-6. A player(s) may be added to a team within the local league season until (the final match of the end of the regular season).7.
-Requests for a registration refund, credit or transfer to another team must be made by the league registration deadline.
+7. Requests for a registration refund, credit or transfer to another team must be made by the league registration deadline.
 Only registrants who have not played any matches can be refunded, credited or transferred.
+Regardless of circumstance, no refunds or credits will be issued AFTER this deadline.

 8. A player shall play on only one team per age group, per NTRP level, per local league season.
 A player shall not play on teams having the potential to play each other during the same local season.